Radhika-Keni/Object_Localisation-for-Car_Identification/README.md

-# Object Detection for Car Identification
+# Object Localisation for Car Identification

 ## Objective of this notebook
 - The purpose of this notebook is to build a Deep learning based car identification model
+- Lets note here that we term this as object localisation as the data set at hand has one object per image & therefore we can aim at building an object localisation model instead of a conventional object detection model
 - Details of the **problem statement**  , **data set** ,  **summary of the code/solution**  , **sample output/Prediction** from the program and **final result** of the project are listed in the sections to follow.

 ## Problem Statement